usewithub/usewithub.github.io/services.md

 # Manage your online journeys

-Blueprint is a browser extension that helps you manage your browsing sessions - clipping useful things, making notes, highlights and annotations on pages, and efficiently access this knowledge base.
+WitHub is a browser extension that helps you manage your browsing sessions - clipping useful things, making notes, highlights and annotations on pages, and efficiently access these 'gold' resources.